JeffersonLab/clara-docs/docs/installation.md

 ### CDK installation

 Download the following script:

 <div class=".download-link">
   <a href="{{ site.baseurl }}/_downloads/install-claradk">install-cdk</a>
 </div>

 In case you want to install CDK with CLAS12 software bundle, download the following:

 <div class=".download-link">
   <a href="{{ site.baseurl }}/_downloads/install-claradk-clas">install-cdk-clas</a>
 </div>

-So, for CDK installation cp downloaded scripts into the work-dir and type:
+So, for CDK installation copy downloaded scripts into the *work-dir* and type:

 ```
 > cd work-dir
 > install-claradk
 ```

 or

 ```
 > install-claradk-clas
 ```

-### Software update
+## Software update

 After receiving CLARA or CLAS12 software update notification the only thing you do is simply type:

 If you only installed CLARA CRE

 ```
 > $CLARA_HOME/bin/install-claracre -u
 ```

 or

 ```
 > $CLARA_HOME/bin/install-claracre-clas -u
 ```

 For CDK

 ```
 > $CLARA_HOME/bin/update-claradk
 ```
 or

 ```
 > $CLARA_HOME/bin/update-claradk-clas
 ```

-### Under the hood
+## Under the hood

 After the successful installation steps you will get a structured directory pointed by the \$CLARA\_HOME env variable furnished with all necessary